 Upon emergence from Chapter 11, on the Effective Date, we adopted and applied the relevant guidance with respect to the accounting and financial reporting for entities that have emerged from bankruptcy proceedings ("Fresh Start Accounting").
 Under Fresh Start Accounting, our balance sheet on the Effective Date reflected all our assets and liabilities at fair value.
-As described in "Part II - Item 8. - Financial Statements and Supplementary Data - Notes to Consolidated Financial Statements - Note 1 - Summary of Significant Accounting Policies" of the Annual Report on Form 10-K for the year ended December 31, 2020, filed with the SEC on February 19, 2021 as amended on Form 10-K/A on March 18, 2021 (the "Form 10-K"), references to "Predecessor" relate to the Consolidated Statements of Operations for the period from January 1, 2019 through and including the adjustments from the application of Fresh Start Accounting on December 13, 2019 and for the year ended December 31, 2020 and the period from December 14, 2019 through December 31, 2019 ("Successor Periods").
-References and comparisons to results for the year ended December 31, 2019 relate to the combined Successor and Predecessor Periods for the year ended December 31, 2019 relate to the combined Successor and Predecessor Periods for the year ended December 31, 2019 results.
+As described in "Part II - Item 8. - Financial Statements and Supplementary Data - Notes to Consolidated Financial Statements - Note 1 - Summary of Significant Accounting Policies" of the Annual Report on Form 10-K for the year ended December 31, 2020, filed with the SEC on February 19, 2021 as amended on Form 10-K/A on March 18, 2021 (the "Form 10-K"), references to "Predecessor" relate to the Consolidated Statements of Operations for the period from January 1, 2019 through and including the adjustments from the application of Fresh Start Accounting on December 13, 2019 and for the year ended December 31, 2018 ("Predecessor Periods").
+References to "Successor" relate to the Consolidated Statements of Operations for the year ended December 31, 2020 and the period from December 14, 2019 through December 31, 2019 ("Successor Periods").
+References and comparisons to results for the year ended December 31, 2019 relate to the combined Successor and Predecessor Periods for the year ended December 31, 2019 results.

-Certain financial statements and supplementary information required to be included herein are incorporated by reference to specifically identified portions of the Form 10-K or the Quarterly Report on Form 10-Q for the quarter ended March 31, 2021, filed with the SEC on May 6, 2021 (the "Form 10-Q").
-None of the information contained in the Form 10-K or the Form 10-Q shall be incorporated by reference herein or deemed to be a part hereof unless such information is expressly incorporated by reference.
+Certain financial statements and supplementary information required to be included herein are incorporated by reference to specifically identified portions of the Form 10-K. None of the information contained in the Form 10-K shall be incorporated by reference herein or deemed to be a part hereof unless such information is expressly incorporated by reference.